cblevins/f18-intro-us/schedule.md

 - ["Sex Appeal"](https://www.wnycstudios.org/story/sex-appeal/) episode of *More Perfect* podcast (November 23, 2017).

 **Th.
 11/29: The New Jim Crow**
-- Watch Ava DuVernay, *13th* (2016) documentary.
+- Watch Ava DuVernay, *13th* (2016).
+[Netflix documentary](https://www.netflix.com/watch/80091741).
 Note: there will be a film screening the evening of Wednesday, November 28th.

 ### Topic 9: America Today